Storarry/Storarry/readme.md

 ## I'm a Student, Designer and Junior Developer

-- 🔭 I’m currently working on StarryMoon project!
+- 🔭 I’m currently working on C0V1D-CHECKER project!
 - 🌱 I’m currently learning TypeScript and Neuroscience
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects and Learn and write about new technologies.